What Your Child Does WIth Their Halloween Candy Can Predict Their Future Success

 Advertisement

 Effectively managing money is an essential life skill.
-It's never too early to figure out what your child's instincts are in this area.
+Research published in the Journal of Financial Counseling and Planning helps us see why it's never too early to figure out what your child's instincts are in this area.

-How to assess your child's future money management personality type:
+3. Assess your child's future money management personality type

 Notice how your children manage their Halloween candy after they haul it all home?
 Do they: